lukeVoinov/Mathematical_Intuition/README.md

-# main
-Maximizing Water Stored in a Bottle Tilted at an Angle
+# Maximizing Water Stored in a Bottle Tilted at an Angle

 # Story and Motivation